phalcon/album-o-rama/README.md

 implement as many features as possible to showcase the framework and its potential.

-Please write use if you have any feedback.
+Please write us if you have any feedback.

 Thanks.